lazymaniac/codecompanion-reasoning.nvim/README.md

 Advanced reasoning tools extension for [CodeCompanion.nvim](https://github.com/olimorris/codecompanion.nvim).

-This extension provides sophisticated AI reasoning capabilities including Chain of Thought, Tree of Thought, and Graph of Thought agents, plus interactive user consultation tools.
+This extension provides sophisticated AI reasoning capabilities (Chain/Tree/Graph of Thought agents, Meta agent, Ask User), project knowledge integration, and session management with titles and history.

 ## Features

-- **Chain of Thoughts Agent**: Sequential reasoning for complex problems
-- **Tree of Thoughts Agent**: Explores multiple solution branches
-- **Graph of Thoughts Agent**: Network-based reasoning with interconnected thoughts
+- **Reasoning Agents**: Chain, Tree, and Graph of Thoughts; plus a **Meta Agent** that chooses the best approach.
-- **Ask User Tool**: Interactive decision-making with user consultation
+- **Ask User**: Interactive decision-making tool for ambiguous choices or confirmations.
-- **Meta Agent**: Automatically selects the best reasoning approach
+- **Project Knowledge**:
+  - Auto-loads context from `.codecompanion/project-knowledge.md` into new chats.
+  - `initialize_project_knowledge`: saves a comprehensive knowledge file provided by the model.
+  - `project_knowledge`: proposes changelog entries and updates the knowledge file with user approval.
+  - Auto-prompts to initialize when missing, and auto-submits the prompt to start immediately.
+- **Session Management**:
+  - Auto-save sessions, browse history, restore last session, and project-scoped views.
+  - Title generation on first message and periodic refresh (configurable).
+  - Optional startup dialog to continue last chat.
-- **Tool Discovery**: Dynamic tool exploration and selection
+- **Tool Discovery**: `add_tools` lists available tools and adds them to the current chat on demand.
-- **Reasoning Visualization**: Visual representation of thought processes
+- **UI**:
+  - Session picker UI; picker backends: `telescope`, `fzf-lua`, `snacks`, or default.
+  - Reasoning visualization for agents.

 ## Requirements